TipsyExp/nlh-trainer/docs/API-CONTRACT.md

 ________________________________________
 Coaching APIs
 The coaching APIs provide guidance on preflop and postflop decisions.
-•	Long-term, all modern coaching flows use a single, versioned Advice payload (AdviceV1) described in COACH-ADVICE-PAYLOAD.md.
+•	All modern coaching flows use a single, versioned Advice payload (AdviceV1) described in COACH-ADVICE-PAYLOAD.md.
-•	The current /api/coach/advice implementation still returns a solver-centric payload; AdviceV1 is the target shape.
+•	/api/coach/advice is the universal endpoint that returns AdviceV1
+across all streets.
+•	/api/coach/preflop is a legacy, preflop-only endpoint that returns a preflop-specific shape for compatibility.
-GET /api/coach/advice (universal advice, transitional) The universal coaching endpoint.
+GET /api/coach/advice (universal AdviceV1)
+The universal coaching endpoint.
 Returns coach guidance for a given decision.
 Query parameters
 •	hand_id – required.
 Identifies the hand for which advice is requested.